mikegehard/my_octopress_blog/source/ruby-learning/index.markdown

 to [the repository](https://github.com/msgehard/my_octopress_blog) or contact me on Twitter.

-## You assignments...should you choose to accept them
+## Your assignments...should you choose to accept them
 Please follow the instructions to the letter.
 Part of being a great software developer is the ability to follow directions and attention to detail.